 Hockaday’s purpose and vision underscore my beliefs about how girls best develop and grow, and I value the School's Four Cornerstones, which serve as a foundation for its work.
 I am inspired by our mission to educate girls to realize their limitless potential and become young women who will make a definitive impact on our world, and it will be my honor to help them achieve their goals.

-The 2019–2020 school year will mark my 17th year in education.
-Most recently, I was the Head of Upper School at Phoenix Country Day in Arizona, and I thoroughly enjoyed working with students, families, teachers, and administrators to improve processes to ensure alignment with the strategic mission of the school.
+The 2020–2021 school year will mark my 18th year in education.
+Previously, I was the Head of Upper School at Phoenix Country Day in Arizona, and I thoroughly enjoyed working with students, families, teachers, and administrators to improve processes to ensure alignment with the strategic mission of the school.
 I understand the demands on upper school students today and the critical importance of supporting them as they make the most of their student experience.
 Throughout my career as a teacher and as an administrator, I have implemented several programs to enhance the student experience.
 From designing retreat programming to launching student leadership opportunities to refining school policies and standards of excellence to engaging students, families and faculty in transparent conversations, it has been an absolute privilege to see students embrace the learning process and continue to thrive.

 I am devoted to this journey with each of you.
 I look forward to listening to our girls and continually exploring new ideas to meet their needs to create an exciting and purposeful experience.
 One of the most important lessons I have learned is that change happens best when it is a collective effort from our faculty and our students and our families.